mulllhausen/btc-inquisitor/README.md

-    -d BLOCKCHAINDIR, --block-dir=BLOCKCHAINDIR

-Specify the directory where the blockchain files can be found.
-Defaults to ~/.bitcoin/blocks/ and looks for blockchain files named like blk*[0-9]*.dat.
-If no blockchain files are found then an error is returned.
-So far this program has only been tested against the block files downloaded by bitcoind.

     --end-blockdate=ENDBLOCKDATE

 Specify the block to end parsing data at (inclusive) by its date string.
 Lots of different date formats are accepted - use the --explain (-x) option to ensure the specified date was correctly decided.